hipe/tmx/basic/doc/issues/006-developing-a-pattern-language-for-abstract-structures.md

-  `destructiveness` (first mentioned above) is one such category. there are two `exponents` for this category -- this category has a strong isomorphicism with the same concept from the Computer Sciences, so we have a choice of terms we could borrow to represent its two `exponents` -- we chose `read-only`, `destructive`.
+  `destructiveness` (first mentioned above) is one such category. there are two `exponents` for this category -- this category has a strong isomorphism with the same concept from the Computer Sciences, so we have a choice of terms we could borrow to represent its two `exponents` -- we chose `read-only`, `destructive`.